 Fees and Expenses of the Fund.
 This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
 You may qualify for sales charge discounts on Class A shares if you and your family invest, or agree to invest in the future, at least \$25,000 in the Hotchkis & Wiley Funds.
-More information about these and other discounts is available from your financial professional and in the sections titled "About Class I, Class A, Class C and Class Z Shares" beginning on page 63 of the Prospectus, in Appendix A to the Prospectus, and in "Purchase of Shares" beginning on page 57 of the Fund's Statement of Additional Information.
+More information about these and other discounts is available from your financial professional and in the sections titled "About Class I, Class A, Class C and Class Z Shares" beginning on page 56 of the Prospectus, in Appendix A to the Prospectus, and in "Purchase of Shares" beginning on page 57 of the Fund's Statement of Additional Information.
 You may be required to pay other fees to financial intermediaries, such as brokerage commissions, on your purchases and sales of Class Z shares of the Fund, which are not reflected in this table.

-Class I Class A Class C Class Z Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None 5.25% None None Maximum Deferred Sales Charge (Load) (as a percentage of original purchase price) None None ^(a) 1.00% None
+SHAREHOLDER FEES (fees paid directly from your investment) Class I Class A Class C Class Z Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None 5.25% None None Maximum Deferred Sales Charge (Load) (as a percentage of original purchase price) None None (a) 1.00% None ANNUAL FUND OPERATyear as a percentage of the ay each